 14 Malagao - 马拉糕 - Cantonese sponge cake

 Cantonese sponge cake is served as a large tower on a plate or cut into squares in a steamer basket.
-This is a staple of the “chalou” 茶楼 teahouse restaurants found all throughout Hong Kong and Guangzhou and is famous for it’s thousands of little bubbles in the cake.
+This is a staple of the “chalou” 茶楼 teahouse restaurants found all throughout Guangzhou and is famous for it’s thousands of little bubbles in the cake.
 It’s sweet, super fluffy, and very addictive!

 15 Dantat- 蛋挞 - Egg Tarts

 Egg tarts are famous all throughout Southern China, with bakeries all over the city offering egg tarts to go for hungry locals.
 The outer pastry dough is soft and flaky and the inner egg custard is sweet and very enjoyable!

 16 Gam cin tou - Jin qian du - 金钱肚 - Steamed black bean beef tripe

 Don’t be afraid!
 This is another famously delicious steamed dim sum dish you need to try in Southern China.
 The springy honeycomb section of the beef stomach is steamed in a deliciously fragrant and spicy black bean sauce and served in a bamboo steamer.
 It looks delicious and it tastes delicious, so give it a try, there is nothing weird about this!
 It’s a must order dim sum dish!

 17 nam jyu zing zyu shou - 南乳蒸猪手 - Steamed pigs foot in fermented black bean sauce